-You can use a flashlight on your iPhone 14, iPhone 14 Plus, iPhone 14 Pro, or iPhone 14 Pro Max to light up your surroundings.
-There are a few ways to quickly turn the iPhone 14 flashlight on or off and we’ll show you how to do that in this guide.
+You can use the flashlight on your iPhone 14, iPhone 14 Plus, iPhone 14 Pro, or iPhone 14 Pro Max to light up your surroundings.
+There are a few ways to quickly turn the iPhone 14 flashlight on, or off, and we’ll show you how to do that in this guide.

-If you’re a long-time iPhone and iOS user no doubt you already know how to do this or maybe you simply need a reminder.
+If you’re a long-time iPhone user, you probably know how to do this, but perhaps you simply need a reminder.
 If you recently switched from an extremely old iPhone to an iPhone 14 or if you switched from Android to iOS, you may not know how the iPhone 14’s flashlight works.

-You don’t need to download any apps or updates to use the iPhone 14’s flashlight.
-Instead, you just need to know where to look on the lock screen and/or get more familiar with Siri and Control Center.
+You don’t need to download any apps or updates to use the iPhone 14’s flashlight, you just need to know where to look on the lock screen and/or get more familiar with Siri and Control Center.

 There are a few different ways to turn the iPhone 14’s flashlight on and off.
 You can also use Control Center to adjust the flashlight’s brightness.